puppetlabs/puppetlabs-sqlserver/README.md

 * `log_size`: Specifies the size of the file.
 The kilobyte (KB), megabyte (MB), gigabyte (GB), or terabyte (TB) suffixes can be used.
 The default is MB.
 Values can not be greater than 2147483647.
 This parameter is affected only at creation; updates will not change this setting.
 * `log_maxsize`: Specifies the maximum size to which the file can grow.
 MAXSIZE cannot be specified when the os_file_name is specified as a UNC path.
 This parameter is affected only at creation; updates will not change this setting.
 * `log_filegrowth`: Specifies the automatic growth increment of the file.
 The FILEGROWTH setting for a file cannot exceed the MAXSIZE setting.
 FILEGROWTH cannot be specified when the os_file_name is specified as a UNC path.
 FILEGROWTH does not apply to a FILESTREAM filegroup.
 This parameter is affected only at creation; updates will not change this setting.
-* `containment`: Defaults to 'NONE'.
-Other possible values are 'PARTIAL'; see [http://msdn.microsoft.com/en-us/library/ff929071.aspx](http://msdn.microsoft.com/en-us/library/ff929071.aspx) for complete documentation about containment.
+* `containment`: Defaults to 'NONE'.Other possible values are 'PARTIAL'.
+Setting `containment` =>'PARTIAL' requires defined type `mssql::sp_configure`.
+See [http://msdn.microsoft.com/en-us/library/ff929071.aspx](http://msdn.microsoft.com/en-us/library/ff929071.aspx) for complete documentation about containment.
 * `default_fulltext_language`: Sets default fulltext language.
 Only applicable if `containment` => ‘PARTIAL’.
 Valid values are documented at [http://msdn.microsoft.com/en-us/library/ms190303.aspx](http://msdn.microsoft.com/en-us/library/ms190303.aspx).
 Defaults to 'us_english'.
 * `default_language`: Sets default language.
 Only applicable if `containment` => ‘PARTIAL’.
 Valid values are documented at http://msdn.microsoft.com/en-us/library/ms190303.aspx.
 Defaults to 'us_english'.
 * `nested_triggers`: Enables cascading triggers.
 Only applicable if `containment` => ‘PARTIAL’.
 Valid values are 'ON', 'OFF'.
 See [http://msdn.microsoft.com/en-us/library/ms178101.aspx](http://msdn.microsoft.com/en-us/library/ms178101.aspx) for complete documentation.